-Modular architecture: The BTE Controller, Mini BTE Controller, Bodyworn Cable and Babyworn Cable are detachable from the Processing Unit, enabling you to connect the Processing Unit to a different controller.
+Modular architecture: earpiece, cable and earhook are detachable from the Processing Unit as a single component.
+BTE Controller, Mini BTE Controller and Bodyworn Shoe and Cable are detachable from the Processing Unit, allowing connection of the Processing Unit to a different controller.

-Dual microphone architecture: The microphones are protected by a replaceable hydrophobic mesh.
+Dual microphone architecture, microphones protected by a replaceable hydrophobic mesh.